CodeForFoco/org/Marketing/2019_Fundraising_Email.md

 # Hi!
 It's CFFC Fundraising Week, We'll Have a Party on Saturday

 This week we're starting a brand new tradition at Code for Fort Collins: our annual fundraising drive.
 Why fundraise?
 So we're better able to cover our incidental costs.
-Thing like food, SaaS plans we need, and paying rent for meeting space.
+Things like food, SaaS plans we need, and paying rent for a meeting space.
 Remember, Code for Fort Collins is a completely volunteer organization, and that donations to us (through Code for America, more on that tomorrow) are completely tax deductible.
 There's a real 501(c)3 here 🤓

 What to expect this week?
-We'll be emailing (week)daily to highlight who we are, what we've done, and how you can help.
+We'll be emailing daily this week to highlight who we are, what we've done, and how you can help.

 And if you're not busy, we want to see you in person!
-We plan to be at Odell from 2pm to 4pm on Saturday.
+We will be at Odell from 2pm to 4pm on Saturday.
 If you're not busy that afternoon, we'd love to see you and chat about Code for Fort Collins.
 (Or anything else you'd like to chat about that's within our Code of Conduct.
 This doesn't need to be a single-purpose afternoon.)

 Have a great week,<br>
 David Hayes, Captain of Code for Fort Collins